 INDIVIDUAL PREPOSITIONS VERSUS PREPOSITIONS IN GENERAL

 Prepositions come up regularly in these pages, but the focus is usually on particular ones rather than prepositions in general (clicking on “prepositions” in the CATEGORIES menu on the right of this page will bring up such posts as 31.
-Prepositions after Action Nouns 1, 72.
-Causal Prepositions, 73.
-Saying How with “By” and “With” and 111.
+Prepositions after Action Nouns 1, 73.
+Ways of Saying How, 111.
 Words with a Typical Preposition and 164.
 Fixed Preposition Phrases).

 LIST OF GENERAL PREPOSITION CHARACTERISTICS

-Prepositions can sometimes come after their noun or pronoun instead of before, for example when there is an informal use of who/which/that, like this:
+Prepositions can sometimes come after their partner noun instead of before, for example when there is an informal use of who/which/that, like this:

 (a) A noun will usually follow the preposition that it depends on.

 The formal equivalent of this is, of course, … on which it depends.